 For those of us who have worked in the data centre industry for years, we appreciate that these technical buildings are fundamental to the functioning of today’s economy and modern society.

-As our reliance on digital technology grows, so does the amount of data, and the need for data centres as the foundation of the digital infrastructure and without them, businesses simply couldn’t operate.
+As our reliance on digital technology grows, so does the amount of data, and the need for data centres as the foundation of the digital infrastructure.
+Without them, businesses simply couldn’t operate.

 According to Allied Market Research, the global data centre market was valued at $187.35 billion in 2020, and it is projected to more than double, reaching $517.17 billion by 2030.
 However, the increasing reliance on technology comes with an increase in energy consumption and associated carbon emissions.
 Many countries have set targets for reducing carbon emissions and engineers are expected to play a role in helping data centres to achieve these goals.
 Adding to the pressure, customers are choosing to work with providers that have strong sustainability practices.
 As a result, data centres are facing pressure to be more sustainable.